simplifiedcourses/simplifiedcourses.github.io/_posts/2023-11-11-a-more-complex-ui-form-with-viewmodels.md

 </div>
 ```

+There is no more logic in our template anymore.
+It all got moved to our clean ViewModel.
-The second one looks like this:
+The second snippet now looks like this:

 ```html
 <label scControlWrapper>
     <span>Repeat every type</span>